jparrent/usvotesgraphs/README.md

 * Senator Sanders (I) is an outlier for both parties in the Senate.

-* Represenative Boehner (R), then House Minority Leader, is an outlier from the Republican party.
+* Representative Boehner (R), then House Minority Leader, is an outlier from the Republican party.
 This could possibly reflect [tumultuous relations between him and the 'Freedom Caucus'](http://www.newyorker.com/magazine/2015/12/14/a-house-divided) (R) at the time.
-It is unclear if the stream of points Boehner is neighbors with is artifical; this may be due to too many features given to t-SNE (re: 50), or [may disappear upon additional iterations](http://distill.pub/2016/misread-tsne/).
+It is unclear if the stream of points Boehner is neighbors with is artificial; this may be due to too many features given to t-SNE (re: 50), or [may disappear upon additional iterations](http://distill.pub/2016/misread-tsne/).
 Similarly, it is unclear if the Freedom Caucus is a part of the right-most cluster of Reps and Dems in the House.

 These and other points will be revisited and updated soon.